adobe/helix-cli/README.md

 Petri Dish
 ==========

-his is an early POC to see how local development could work w/o running a runtime container.
+This is an early POC to see how local development could work w/o running a runtime container.

 Status
 ------